 At Salesian College our A Level groups are small and students therefore receive a good deal of individual help and tuition.
 Our results over the whole A Level range speak for themselves.
-You will also get the opportunity to visit the Psychology department at Surrey University where you can experience mini lectures and practical experiments.
+Trips in Psychology include attending the Phobia clinic at the London Zoo as well as observing how behavioural methods are used to train animals and attending the Psychology in Action conference'.